What Are Mental Illnesses?

 Sleep Disorders involve disruption of normal sleep patterns.
 This includes insomnia.

-Somatoform Disorders are those characterized by physical symptoms that suggest a mental disorder.
+Somatic symptom disorders: A person with a somatic symptom disorder, formerly known as a psychosomatic disorder or somatoform disorder, experiences physical symptoms of an illness or of pain with an excessive and disproportionate level of distress, regardless of whether or not a doctor can find a medical cause for the symptoms.
 However, these symptoms cannot be explained by a medical disorder, substance use or another disorder.
 Somatoform disorders include conversion disorder, somatization disorder, and body dysmorphic disorder.

 Comorbidity is the presence of one or more disorders (or diseases) in addition to a primary disease or disorder.
-Comorbidity may also indicate a medical condition in a patient that causes, is caused by, or is otherwise related to another condition in the same patient.
+Comorbidity may also indicate a medical condition in a person that causes, is caused by, or is otherwise related to another condition in the same person.

 Mental illness may be treated in clinics, psychiatric hospitals and community health centers.
 Treatment is tailored for each patient and may encompass a number of different options (both together or separately).